 - uniform related costs and uniform maintenance

-Some sites, such as Canberra Hospital, require students to pay a cash deposit to obtain a (compulsory) ID card.
-This money is fully refundable on return of the ID on the last day of
+Some sites, such as Canberra Health Services, require students to pay a cash deposit to obtain a (compulsory) ID card.
+This money is fully refundable on return of the ID on the last day of placement.

 Work placement, internships or practicums

 This unit involves a 5 week clinical placement.
 Students must adhere to University policy during WIL experiences, including the Student Conduct Rules 2023, the WIL Policy and WIL Procedure, and the Assessment Policy and Assessment Procedure.

 Contact the WIL convenors if you have any concerns with meeting the requirements of this unit.

 Visiting clinical sites and work integrated learning is an essential part of the University of Canberra physiotherapy programs.
 This experience enables knowledge to be embedded in a clinical context with the assistance of trained clinical supervisors, and cannot be attained in any other setting.
 The control of access to work-integrated learning facilities derives from contractual arrangements with ACT Health, NSW Health and other hospitals, centres and practices.
 University of Canberra is obliged to accept the rules and regulations that govern who they will accept into those premises.

 It is beyond University of Canberra's control to influence the health facilities to change their acceptability requirements.